arunkumar-seenivasan/BreastCancer_prediction/README.md

-🔬 Breast Cancer Prediction and Analysis
+🔬 BREAST CANCER PREDICTION AND ANALYSIS

 📊 Overview:
 Breast cancer classification is performed by evaluating various classifiers on a historical breast cancer dataset using Python.